victorcainam/simple-packagist/README.md

 <a id="docs-cache"></a>
 ## Cache

-All information retreived from Packagist is stored within your application's configured cache for 10 minutes.
+All information retrieved from Packagist is stored within your application's configured cache for a default of 60 minutes.
+You may configure the amount of time a package is cache for by adding the following to your `config/cache.php` file.

+    'packagist' => [
+        'length' => 45
+    ],

 <a id="docs-usage"></a>
 ## Usage